-Celebrated each year on August 2, it is National Ice Cream Sandwich Day.
-This food holiday is one that will refresh each one of us, across the United States, on a warm summer day with a delicious frozen ice cream sandwich.
+Observed each year on August 2, it is National Ice Cream Sandwich Day.
+This food holiday is one that will refresh each one of us on a warm summer day with a delicious frozen ice cream sandwich.

 There are alternatives to the classic ice cream sandwich using chocolate cookies, oatmeal cookies or a rice crispy wafer in place of the original chocolate one.

-Within our research, we were unable to find the creator and origin of National Ice Cream Sandwich Day, an “unofficial” national holiday.
+Within our research, we were unable to find the creator and origin of National Ice Cream Sandwich Day.